tommyquant/campfire/README.md

-# Campfire Secrets
+# Campfire

-Campfire Secrets is a cloud-based secrets manager than runs on Firebase Cloud Functions (which runs Node.js).
+Campfire is a cloud-based secrets manager that runs on Firebase Cloud Functions (which runs Node.js).
 It was created as a free, basic alternative to paid or self-hosted secrets managers such as AWS Secrets Manager, Google's Cloud KMS, Hashicorp's Vault, Pinterest's Knox etc.

 Campfire features the following:
  - Web API, enabling any application that can make HTTP requests to retrieve secrets.